CosminAndreiRadu/Data-Structures/PROIECT3_SD/README.md

-PairingHeap de minim
+Min PairingHeap

-insert, build/heapify, merge, delete min
+Can do following: insert, build/heapify, merge, delete min

-testate pe infoarena, problema mergeheap, unde am folosit heap de maxim pentru a acoperi cerinta cu delete max
+Tested on infoarena MergeHeap problem, where i had to use a max heap in order to cover the Delete Max task;